ClickHouse/ClickHouse/docs/en/development/developer-instruction.md

 Full build requires about 30GB of free disk space or 15GB to build the main binaries.

-When a large amount of RAM is available on build machine you should limit the number of build tasks run in parallel with `-j` param:
+When a large amount of RAM is available on build machine you should limit the number of build tasks run in parallel with `-j` parameter:

     ninja -j 1 clickhouse-server clickhouse-client